Ruminations of a Rationologist (Schematic)

 ..
 Explanation #2This paper fleshes out one of the implications of the rationality theory explanation and employs the resulting insights to vindicate the general hypothesis presented in `Feelings of Worthlessness'.

-Referring to myself as a "rationologist" is a reflection of my belief that I have discovered a more science-like approach to the study of rationality than has traditionally been the case.
+My reference to myself as a "rationologist" is a reflection of my belief that I have discovered a more science-like approach to the study of rationality than has traditionally been the norm.
 This belief is based on the following assumptions and considerations:

 - The assumption that Thomas Kuhn basically got it right in his conclusion that one of the more reliable indicators that a theory qualifies as "scientific" can be found in its ability to address a theoretical anomaly in an already well established scientific theory.